Sequential seeding in multilayer networks: Introduction

 Apart from that, recent research demonstrated that for static networks, the concurrent seed nodes activation is superseded by sequential activation of nodes from the seed set.
 The roots of this approach, called sequential seeding~\cite{jankowski2017balancing} (Section~\ref{sec:sq}), come from decision making, where information about the consequences of prior decisions should be gathered before making the next one.
 In sequential seeding, that information relates to the observation of how influence cascades spread in the network, and before selecting seed nodes for next activations, the knowledge on the current state of the process is taken into account.
-This method contrasts single stage seeding (Section~\ref{sec:ss}) with respect to how the activations are distributed, but what is worth underlining, sequential seeding is actually a meta-method, since it relates to the way how to activate the nodes.
-Still, the ordering of nodes to be activated can be generated by any heuristics (Section~\ref{sec:seed_selection}), depending on the time required to generate the seed set.
-For the independent cascades model (Section~\ref{sec:ICM}) and static networks, sequential seeding demonstrated its superiority over single stage activation\cite{jankowski2018probing}.
+This method contrasts single stage seeding (Section~\ref{sec:ss}) with respect to how the activations are distributed, but what is worth underlining, sequential seeding is actually a meta-method, since it relates to the way how to activate the nodes independently of the actual seed set construction method.
+Still, the ordering of nodes to be activated can be generated by any heuristic (Section~\ref{sec:seed_selection}), depending on the time required to generate the seed set.
+For the independent cascade model (Section~\ref{sec:ICM}) and static networks, sequential seeding demonstrated its superiority over single stage activation\cite{jankowski2018probing}.